-Appointed: October 2018
+Appointed: October 2018 Skills, experience and contribution:

-Extensive experience in ESG matters, including responsible business and sustainability

-Considerable customer engagement experience

-Strong digital technology experience

-Significant marketing and brand background

-Amanda was a member of Aviva's Group Executive for seven years as Chief Marketing and Communications Officer and was seconded to help launch the United Nation's Sustainable Development Goals.
-She is also a former Director of British Airways AirMiles, BT, Hewlett Packard Inc and British Gas.
+- Extensive experience in ESG matters, including responsible business and sustainability - Considerable customer engagement experience - Strong digital technology experience - Significant marketing and brand background Amanda was Chief Executive of Business in the Community, of which King Charles III is the Royal Founding Patron and which promotes responsible business and corporate responsibility.
+Prior to that role, she was a member of Aviva's Group Executive for seven years as Chief Marketing and Communications Officer and was seconded to help launch the United Nation's Sustainable Development Goals.
+She is also a former director of British Airways AirMiles, BT, Hewlett Packard Inc and British Gas.